Bryconops magoi

-Bryconops magoi is a small species of fish from South America.
-It is only found in Venezuela, along with sister species Bryconops collettei.
+Bryconops magoi is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in South America, where it is only found in Venezuela, along with sister species Bryconops collettei.
 Its tail-fin markings help to differentiate it from various congeners, as does its fairly restricted range.
 It is most closely related to B. collettei and Bryconops caudomaculatus, and it was once considered synonymous with the latter; specimens of B. magoi and B. collettei both were routinely misidentified as B. caudomaculatus before being given species distinction.

 Description

 B. magoi has a maximum size within the range of 7.0 cm (2.8 in), which places it to the smaller side of the genus Bryconops as a whole.
 Its caudal fin (tail fin) bears a rather diffuse ocellus (eyespot), the upper half of which is colored red; this is a similarity it shares with B. collettei.
 This eyespot is not well-defined, but is clear against the dark coloration of the caudal fin overall (which is dense in melanophores).
 Its scales are overall metallic or gray towards the back, becoming more silvery towards the belly, and it has a lateral line stripe in three colors; the base is a black band with a silver stripe beneath, finished with an iridescent-yellow line.

 Bryconops caudomaculatus and Bryconops collettei both bear multiple similarities to Bryconops magoi, but there are various ways to tell them apart.
 One of these is the pored lateral line scales, which stop at the hypural plate and do not extend onto the caudal fin itself in B. caudomaculatus; In B. magoi, they extend two to three scales beyond that point.
 (This is a diagnostic aspect that B. magoi shares with B. collettei.)
 B. magoi and B. collettei are similar in many ways as well, such as coloration (though more green in B. collettei), but their varying body shapes make them dissimilar enough to tell apart.
 Such aspects include a longer snout (a mean of 6.8% of the body length in magoi vs. 4.7% in collettei) and a shorter spine (modally 41-42 vertebrae in magoi vs. 42-43 in collettei).